GabrielaGomesPaulino/daredata-challenge/README.md

 - I did not handle the specific case of the zip being empty
 - I didn't implement any authentication which means that the API is public
 - I did not use HTTPS (I used the flask development server)
+- I didn't consider deleting the input zips or the outputs from the script